Last amended 13 May 2020

 Marketing: We occasionally send out newsletters and other relevant information to the e-mail addresses registered to our regular clients and other parties who have requested to receive our newsletters.
 Newsletter recipients can easily unsubscribe from the service by using the link included in each e-mail.
 If we have received an e-mail address in connection with an attorney assignment, the legal basis is Article 6f GDPR (balancing of interests: our interest in following-up our clients and providing information about our services), section 15, third paragraph of the Marketing Act.
 For distribution to others, the legal basis is Article 6a GDPR (consent) and section 15, first paragraph of the Marketing Act.

-Recruitment: In connection with recruitment work, we will process certain personal data about the candidate which is used to evaluate the candidate and for communication with the candidate in the recruitment process.
-This may apply to information sent in an e-mail, obtained from “Arbeidslivsdagene” (Career Event), or via a recruitment agency.
+Recruitment: In connection with recruitment work, we will process certain personal data (i.e. contact information, date of birth, transcripts, diplomas, certificates and such) about the candidate which is used to evaluate the candidate and for communication with the candidate in the recruitment process.
 The processing is necessary in order to be able to enter into a possible contract for permanent or temporary employment.
 If the candidate is not hired, we will only keep the information about the candidate if explicit consent is given for this.
 We have implemented internal routines to limit access to personal data, and personal data will only be shared with employees in the company who participate in the recruitment process.

-Suppliers and business partners: In connection with contracts with suppliers and business partners, we will register and process certain personal data, such as contact details, which is deemed necessary to be able to enter into or to fulfil the contract with the person in question.
+Administration of suppliers and business partners: In connection with our contact and contracts with suppliers and business partners, we will register and process certain personal data, such as contact details of contacts at supplier / partner.
+This is deemed necessary to be able to enter into / fulfill an agreement, contact or manage the relationship with the supplier / partner in question.
 The legal basis is Article 6f GDPR (balancing of interests: our interest in managing relationships with suppliers and business partners,

 Attorneys have a duty of confidentiality.
 All information entrusted to us in connection with an assignment is dealt with confidentially.